 Scale refers to the size of an object in relation to other objects on the screen or page.
 In the book Graphic Design Rules, author Sean Adams, writes that “Good composition is a mix of scale, shape, and color working together dynamically in harmony.”

 You can see how designers use scale on product websites.
-If you’ve ever been to Apple’s site, you’ll see that their featured product is often scaled to an overwhelming size.
+For example, at Apple’s website, their latest product is often scaled to an overwhelming size.
 You can barely notice anything else.
 In fact, they will often isolate the product on a solid background for greater impact.
 This ensures that the viewer’s eyes will focus on the product alone.

 Scale Shows What Is Important

 Every visual composition needs a focal point.
 Varying the size of elements in an eLearning or slide layout allows you to create a focal point.
 This shows what’s most important in your communication.
 When one element (image, shape or text) is much larger than the others, it draws attention to the element.
 Without variety and contrast in size, a design can feel flat or dull.
 If everything is the same size, then nothing is important.
 In the title screen below, the emphasis is on the person.
-Scenarios will be built around this character.
+This would be the main character in a subsequent scenario.

 Scale Provides Depth